MeshTally

 Controllable:No

-Description:UNRELAXED field(s) to output from OpenMC for each tally score. unrelaxed_tally_std_dev will write the standard deviation of each tally into auxiliary variables named *_std_dev.
-Unrelaxed_tally will write the raw unrelaxed tally into auxiliary variables named *_raw (replace * with 'name').
+Description:UNRELAXED field(s) to output from OpenMC for each tally score. unrelaxed_tally_std_dev will write the standard deviation of each tally into auxiliary variables named *_std_dev. unrelaxed_tally_rel_error will write the relative standard deviation (unrelaxed_tally_std_dev / unrelaxed_tally) of each tally into auxiliary variables named *_rel_error. unrelaxed_tally will write the raw unrelaxed tally into auxiliary variables named *_raw (replace * with 'name').

 • scoreScore(s) to use in the OpenMC tallies.
 If not specified, defaults to 'kappa_fission'